CoreCppIL/Meetups/README.md

-# Meetups
+# Core C++ User Group Meetup Material

-Slides and presentations from our meetings.
+Slides, presentations and reference material from our meetings.
+Note that not all presentation slides are optimized for reading without the accompanying talk.